AlejandroMS1912/TwitterBot-without-API/README.md

 **When you have already installed the chromedriver.exe copy it to the TwitterBot scripts folder in Visual Studio Code and you can start running it**

+> **Warning**
-**REMEMBER THAT YOU HAVE TO SPECIFY THE PATH OF THE chromedriver.exe IN EACH OF THE SCRIPTS**
+> REMEMBER THAT YOU HAVE TO SPECIFY THE PATH OF THE chromedriver.exe IN EACH OF THE SCRIPTS

 ## How do it works?